Gun Alley Murder: Investigation

-The two witnesses were later considered by many to be unreliable, both having had a motive to lie.
 The only credible piece of evidence was the red hair that connected Ross to the case.
 Ross could also account for his movements at the time Tirtschke disappeared, and later that night, when her body was dumped in Gun Alley.
 With nothing to hide, Ross had told detectives who interviewed him that a little girl matching Tirtschke's description had passed his saloon, but that this was his only connection with the victim.

 Pardon

-More reliable forensic examinations in the 1990s disproved the red hair connection and showed that Ross was innocent.
+More reliable scientific examinations in the 1990s disproved the red hair connection and showed that Ross was innocent.
 After an enquiry by three judges in 2006, Ross was subsequently granted a pardon on 22 May 2008, the date on which the Victorian governor, as the Queen's representative, signed it.
 The pardon was announced publicly on 27 May 2008.
 It is the first – and to date only – pardon for a judicially executed person in Australia.

 In the book which led to Ross's pardon, author Kevin Morgan revealed for the first time the evidence missed by the police in their original investigation and identified by name Tirtschke's probable killer: a man mistrusted by Alma and Viola – George Murphy – a returned soldier who had paedophilic tendencies and who was married to their cousin.